yjmrobert/itamae/README.md

 ## How It Works

 Itamae uses a Go binary to orchestrate shell scripts located in the `scripts/` directory.
 Each script is a plugin that knows how to install and remove a specific piece of software.
-The Go binary embeds these scripts and uses a terminal user interface (TUI) to let the user choose which plugins to run.
+The Go binary embeds these scripts and provides an interactive form interface for selecting optional plugins.

+### Installation Process

+1. **Interactive Selection:** Choose which additional tools to install using an interactive multi-select form
+2. **Installation Plan:** Review the complete installation plan organized by method (APT, binary, manual)
+3. **Batch Installation:** All APT packages are installed in a single optimized command using `nala` (or `apt-get`)
+4. **Individual Installation:** Binary and manual installations run individually with live progress

+### Performance Optimization

+Itamae optimizes installation by batching all APT packages into a single command, significantly improving speed and dependency resolution compared to installing packages one-by-one.

 ## Under the Hood

-The TUI is built using the [Charm Bubble Tea](https://github.com/charmbracelet/bubbletea) library.
+The interactive forms are built using the [Charm Huh](https://github.com/charmbracelet/huh) library.
 The shell scripts are embedded into the Go binary using `go:embed`.
 The CLI is built using [Cobra](https://github.com/spf13/cobra).

 ## Contributing